bluebanquise/bluebanquise/resources/documentation/multiple_icebergs.rst

   mngt2

-Then ensure in file *inventory/group_vars/all/general_settings/nfs.yml* you have exactly at least these two exports:
+Then ensure in file *inventory/group_vars/all/general_settings/nfs.yml* you have at least these two exports:

 .. code-block:: yaml